AvolitesLtd/TitanManual/docs/cues/editing-cues.md

 [](https://youtu.be/p7Ffz4e4tws?t=20 "Off")

-The \<Off\> button allows you to temporarily deactivate an attribute which has been stored in a cue, as if you'd never recorded it, but you can activate it again later.
+The \<Off\> button allows you to temporarily deactivate an attribute which has been stored in a cue, as if you'd never recorded it.
+You can activate it again later.

 For example, suppose you recorded a cue which had fixtures at a certain position, with the colour set to green.
-If you later decide that you don't want a colour recalled at all with this cue, so that the playback will position the fixtures but leave the colour set by previous playbacks, you set the colour values to Off in the programmer, which when saved will deactivate those values in the cue.
+If you later decide that you don't want a colour recalled at all with this cue, so that the playback will position the fixtures but leave the colour set by previous playbacks, you can set the colour values to Off in the programmer, which when saved will deactivate those values in the cue.
 You can also use the Off function to deactivate complete fixtures in a cue.

 Setting an attribute to **Off** is not the same as recording an attribute at zero, since this would change the attribute when the cue was fired.
-It is the same as inactivating this attribute, so the attribute will remain unchanged when the cue is fired.
+You are just marking this attribute as deactivated, so the attribute will remain unchanged when the cue is fired.

-1. Press \<Off\>, then \[Off Playback Values\] followed by the playback to be changed.
+1. Press \<Off\>, then \[Off Playback Values\] followed by the **Select** button of the playback to be changed.

 2. All fixtures in the playback will automatically select.
 If you only